 Transactions granting the Company's shares, etc. through a trust to Executive Officers

-Note for a performance-linked stock compensation system utilizing a trust for the Company's Executive Officers is omitted because the same contents are described in "Notes to Consolidated Financial Statements".
+Note for a performance-linked and non-performance-linked stock compensation system utilizing a trust for the Company's Executive Officers is omitted because the same contents are described in "Notes to Consolidated Financial Statements."